Resources for Parents & Students

 Community Action, Inc (CAI)

 Community Action, Inc. (CAI) is a not-for-profit organization offering programs to fight poverty in Rock and Walworth Counties.
 At Community Action we provide access and opportunity for those we serve and those who support our efforts.
 Through innovative programs and strong community partnerships we eliminate barriers, establishing clear pathways to economic self-reliance.
-Visit our website
+Visit the Community Action website

 Compass Wisconsin: Threshold